geoserver/geoserver-history/release/extensions/gml/gml-readme.txt

 COMPATIBILITY

-This jar should work with any version of GeoServer based on GeoTools 2.2.x.
+This jar should work with any version of GeoServer based on GeoTools 2.6.x.
-Currently this is anything in 1.3.x above 1.3.1.
-GeoServer 1.4 should also be compatible.
+Currently this is anything for 2.0.x.